krixgris/mssql.nvim/README.md

 # mssql.nvim
-An SQL Server plugin for neovim
+An SQL Server plugin for neovim. **Not ready yet!** If you are looking for something usable, come back later.